google/oss-fuzz/docs/getting-started/continuous_integration.md

 If CIFuzz finds a crash, CIFuzz reports the stacktrace, makes the crashing input available for download and the CI test fails (red X).

+If CIFuzz doesn't find a crash during the allotted time, the CI test passes (green check).
+If CIFuzz finds a crash, it reports the crash only:
+* If the crash is reproducible (on the PR/commit build).
+* If the crash does not occur on older OSS-Fuzz builds.
+Because if it does occur on older builds that means the crash was not introduced by the PR/commit CIFuzz is testing.

 If your project supports [OSS-Fuzz's code coverage]({{ site.baseurl }}/advanced-topics/code-coverage), CIFuzz only runs the fuzzers affected by a pull request/commit.
 Otherwise it will divide up the allotted fuzzing time (10 minutes by default) among all fuzzers in the project.

-If CIFuzz doesn't find a crash during the allotted time, the CI test passes (green check).
-If CIFuzz finds a crash, it reports the crash only if the crash is reproducible.
-CIFuzz does not report crashes that reproduce on older OSS-Fuzz builds since these were not introduced by the PR/commit CIFuzz is testing.

-CIFuzz uses old/public regressions and corpora from OSS-Fuzz.
+CIFuzz uses 30 day old/public regressions and corpora from OSS-Fuzz.
 This makes fuzzing more effective and gives you regression testing for free.

 ## Requirements